JMNJIT/jm2353-IT265-002/docs/Design-Treatment.md

 Describe the game world, its rules, and any unique environmental elements.
 Provide enough detail to establish immersion.
 -->
+Set in a Fantasy Dystopia, where magic causes the downfall of great cities, when pyrokinesis became the dominant form of magic in the world.
+The game is set in the aftermath of a war, where factions of pyrokinetics fight for resources, mastery of fire, and survival.

 ### Plot
 <!--
 Outline the central narrative arc.
 What is the player’s role in the story, and what major events drive the gameplay forward?
 -->
+After the fall of the last empire, new Pyrokinetics were thrown into a realm of chaos and uncertainty.
+Though many sought to feed the chaos, factions formed, which sought to control their fire.
+This led to the creation of the Fire Fight, a duel of fire mastery which would establish strength and net resources to the winning faction.
+Though many parties continued to fight on their own, nearly all accept a Fire Fight as a final way to settle disputes.
+However, the use or Embers, relics which can grant additional power, some factions intend to subvert the balance and gain resources for themselves.
+Now, as more powerful, adaptable pyrokinetics grow, unrest grows and battles erupt.

+For survival or for control, it's all about firepower.

 ### Characters
 <!--
 List key characters, their roles, and how they impact the story.
 Describe their motivations, personality traits, and influence on the player’s journey.
 -->
+While there are few defined characters aside from the players, "characters" will exist in the form of Fighting Styles, cards which dictate how each player can attack during a duel.
+The characters are not associated with particular alignments, but the fighting style cards will feature art and information on specific characters in the world which utilize the style.

+There are also Ally cards, which will show some NPCs of the world.

 ---